UNCLASSIFIED (U)

 b.
 Foreign nationals may install and remove vehicle and fixed AES equipment.
 These radios must be zeroized or have a randomly produced key code loaded by the IMO and/or IPO prior to foreign nationals’ installation or removal.

 c.
-When maintenance requirements of AES radio equipment exceeds the capabilities of post IMSs, equipment must be shipped via classified pouch to the Regional Information Management Center (RIMC) or IRM’s Radio Program Branch for servicing.
+When maintenance requirements of AES radio equipment exceeds the capabilities of post IMSs, equipment must be shipped via classified pouch to the Regional Information Management Center (RIMC) or DT’s Radio Program Branch for servicing.

 d.
 All AES radio equipment in storage or maintenance must be zeroized of all key codes.
 If not equipped with a zeroize feature, a randomly produced key code must be loaded in order to overwrite the mission's actual operational code.